- Location: California

 After passing the road test you'll be given a provisional license.
 If you're younger than 18 years old this requires you to be accompanied by a parent, guardian, licensed driver 25 years old or older, or a licensed, certified driving instructor while:

-- Driving between 11 pm and 5 am. for the first year or until you turn 18.
+- Driving between 11 pm and 5 am. for the first year or until you turn 18 years old.

-- Driving with any number of passengers under 20 years of age years old, for the first year or until you turn 18.
+- Driving with any number of passengers under 20 years old, for the first year or until you turn 18 years old.